Western Governors University: Academics

-WGU is composed of four colleges, each offering bachelor's and master's degree programs.
-As of March 2025, there are 96 bachelor's, master's, and post-baccalaureate degree programs, which include teacher endorsement and preparation programs, were offered among the four colleges.
+WGU is composed of four schools, each offering bachelor's and master's degree programs.
+As of March 2025, there are 96 bachelor's, master's, and post-baccalaureate degree programs, which include teacher endorsement and preparation programs, were offered among the four Schools.
 WGU offers 11 certificate programs and 23 single courses.

 Students will primarily interact with three types of faculty at WGU: program mentors, course instructors, and evaluators.